NishantGarg123/SO_JEAutomate_Prod/Redme.md

 This layer has the two functionality currently
 1. Process the email body based on the length of the email thread.
 2. Check is the valid user ( Exist in the valid user list?)

+# Layer-3
+This layer is used to identify that whether the email body or the email title of the thread contain the month (current or previous).